Roman-Pretty/TourCast/README.md

 1. Open the app in VSCode and run the _npm start_ command.
 2. Enter a location in the search bar to get the current weather conditions.
+3. Navigate to the _activities_ page to view what activities are optimal for current and future weather conditions.

 ## Contributing